File reading/writing utility

 Raises:

-Returns a list of file paths to files in a file system, searching a directory structure along the specified path, looking for files that matches the glob pattern.
+Returns a list of file paths in a file system, searching a directory structure along the specified path, looking for files that match the glob pattern.
 If specified, the search will continue into sub-directories.
-A list of matching names is returned.
 The function supports a local or network reachable filesystem, but not URLs.

 Returns: